 One of several noteworthy trees in the rose garden, the Taxus Baccata Var.
 Dovastonia or Westfelton Yew is of immense size and is probably many centuries old.

 Old varieties, modern techniques

 There are no historical records of the original rose varieties used in Mr Hatfeild's garden.
 All that remains are two old labels dentifying the varieties ‘Mrs AR Waddell’ and ‘Caroline Testout’.

 Between 1997 and 1999 the rose beds and the roses were replaced, and as there are no historical records, old varieties of rose were chosen for their colour and hardiness.

-According to organic principles, we now use a spraying system which includes seaweed and a horticultural preparation of garlic.
-We add manure to all rose beds every spring.
+We add well-rotted manure to all rose beds every spring.
 We also use mycorrhizal fungi when we plant the roses.
 These are beneficial fungi which create a symbiotic relationship and ultimately make for a healthier, happier plant.